 She was called Louisa, just like me.
 As I sipped my beer in the gloom of the nightclub, illuminated by red and yellow neon beer signs behind the bar and ultra violet lights, sure enough the club owner preened and strutted like a peacock, next to her.
 She was clearly his property.
 A balding man with large rolling eyes and a paunch, he had an incongruous ponytail of gathered wisps, pert and perky, wobbling at the nape of his neck.
 He smoothed it constantly, a desperate memento and reassurance of his fading youth, whilst the other thumb and forefinger clutched an expensive cheroot.

 I turned back to Fiona.
 ‘But how awful,’ I whispered.
 ‘She’s trapped.’
 And I couldn’t imagine anything worse.

 Later that night after my third beer, I plucked up the courage to go over.
 My heart had been tortured by the fate of this poor girl.
 I was on a mission to rescue.

-‘Hi Alexia… I’m Louisa.’
+‘Hi Louisa… I’m Louisa.’
 And then I turned to her boyfriend and said.

-‘Why doesn’t Alexia dance with me for a bit?
+‘Why doesn’t Louisa dance with me for a bit?
 I promise I won’t let any men talk to her.’

 They stared at each other and he said to her, wafting his cheroot in the general direction of the dance floor.